ThomasLoughran/DeliverEase_app/README.md

 - All employees can change their password
 - Managers can create a new driver
 - Managers generate routes
-- Managers have a calendar log of all the create routes
+- Managers have a calendar log of all the created routes
 - Managers can see all distribution centres with contact details
 - Managers receives message of issue with delivery